 - d.
 Choose "U" to update the packages. - e.
-Edit /etc/cloudstack/agent/agent.properties to change the resource parameter from com.cloud.agent.resource.computing.LibvirtComputingResource to com.cloud.hypervisor.kvm.resource.LibvirtComputingResource. - f.
 Upgrade all the existing bridge names to new bridge names by running this script:

+'''

 cloudstack-agent-upgrade

-g.
+'''

+f.
 Install a libvirt hook with the following commands:

 '''

 mkdir /etc/libvirt/hooks

 cp /usr/share/cloudstack-agent/lib/libvirtqemuhook /etc/libvirt/hooks/qemu

+'''

+'''

 chmod +x /etc/libvirt/hooks/qemu

 '''

-h.
+g.
 Restart libvirtd.

+'''

 service libvirtd restart

-i.
+'''

+h.
 Start the agent.

+'''

 service cloudstack-agent start

+'''

-19. Log in to the CloudPlatform UI as administrator, and check the status of the hosts.
+17. Log in to the CloudPlatform UI as administrator, and check the status of the hosts.
 All hosts should come to Up state (except those that you know to be offline).
 You may need to wait 20 or 30 minutes, depending on the number of hosts.